-DIETARY SUPPLEMENT & COSMETICS LEGAL BULLETIN

-.
-2

-ISSUE 38 | MAY 7, 2015

-CONTENTS FI DI M N F١ ۸/۹ Muehlberger and Lingwall Highlight the Role of Refunds in Avoiding Class Actions McDonough Joins CVM Panel Discussion at FDLI's 2015 Annual Conference SPOTLIGHT Proposed Changes to California's Prop.
-65 Could Expand Warning Label Requirements LITIGATION Centrum Suit over Allegedly Deceptive Labels Dismissed 3 Federal Court Denies Neutrogena's Motion to Dismiss Sunscreen Lawsuit 4 False Advertising Suit over Vitamin C Supplement Not Preempted by Federal Law4 Vitamin Shoppe, Inc. Requests Dismissal of Proposed Class Action 5 Purported Class Action Against Estee Lauder Products to Go Forward "Natural" Sunscreen Label Suit Proceeds Under Connecticut Consumer Protection Statute 6 LEGISLATION, REGULATIONS AND STANDARDS Proposed Personal Care Products Safety Act Could Significantly Expand FDA Authority over Cosmetics 6 FDA Warns Supplement Manufacturers over Unapproved Stimulant New York AG Reaches Agreement with Supplement Maker GLOBAL TRENDS WADA Science Director Discusses Supplements at Science of Botanicals Conference 8 EU Limits Common Parabens in Cosmetics, Bans Use in Diaper Creams 8 FIRM NEWS Muehlberger and Lingwall Highlight the Role of Refunds in Avoiding Class Actions Shook, Hardy & Bacon Partner Jim Muehlberger and Associate Jeff Lingwall assert in an April 29, 2015, Law360 analysis that offering refunds to dissatisfied consumers can benefit companies by lessening the impact of a class action or averting one altogether.
+DIETARY SUPPLEMENT & COSMETICS LEGAL BULLETIN ISSUE 38 | MAY 7, 2015 CONTENTS FIRM NEWS Muehlberger and Lingwall Highlight the Role of Refunds in Avoiding Class Actions McDonough Joins CVM Panel Discussion at FDLI's 2015 Annual Conference 1 SPOTLIGHT Proposed Changes to California's Prop.
+65 Could Expand Warning Label Requirements 2) LITIGATION 1 F GI Centrum [®] Suit over Allegedly Deceptive Labels Dismissed 3 Federal Court Denies Neutrogena's Motion to Dismiss Sunscreen Lawsuit 4 False Advertising Suit over Vitamin C Supplement Not Preempted by Federal Law Vitamin Shoppe, Inc. Requests Dismissal of Proposed Class Action 5 Purported Class Action Against Estee Lauder Products to Go Forward "Natural" Sunscreen Label Suit Proceeds Under Connecticut Consumer Protection Statute 6 E GISLATION, REGULATIONS AND STANDARDS Proposed Personal Care Products Froposed Personal Care Products Safety Act Could Significantly Expand FDA Authority over Cosmetics 6 FDA Warns Supplement Manufacturers over Unapproved Stimulant New York AG Reaches Agreement with Supplement Maker L OBAL TRENDS WADA Science Director Discusses Supplements at Science of Botanicals Conference 8 EU Limits Common Parabens in Cosmetics, Bans Use in Diaper Creams 8 FIRM NEWS Muehlberger and Lingwall Highlight the Role of Refunds in Avoiding Class Actions Shook, Hardy & Bacon Partner Jim Muehlberger and Associate Jeff Lingwall assert in an April 29, 2015, Law360 analysis that offering refunds to dissatisfied consumers can benefit companies by lessening the impact of a class action or averting one altogether.
 "If many refunds are claimed, a court may find that named plaintiffs are not adequately protecting class interests and that a class action is not the superior method for resolving the dispute.
 If few refunds are claimed, this is evidence that plaintiffs' counsel is creating litigation when none existed, again strengthening superiority arguments.
 If the named plaintiffs receive refunds, this can defeat their standing to bring a lawsuit and end the class action before a motion for class certification," they argue.
 "In each circumstance, a refund policy provides valuable preemptive insurance that can help stop a class action in its tracks."
-Muehlberger and Lingwall provide examples for each proposition, citing cases in which courts looked to refund policies to determine whether a class action was the appropriate method of resolving the dispute and ultimately denied class certification.
+Muchlberger and Lingwall provide examples for each proposition, citing cases in which courts looked to refund policies to determine whether a class action was the appropriate method of resolving the dispute and ultimately denied class certification.
 "Whether a company's refund policy is widely used by consumers, largely ignored by consumers or only affects the named plaintiffs in a lawsuit, it can provide a valuable tool for combating class actions," they conclude.
 McDonough Joins CVM Panel Discussion at FDLI's 2015 Annual Conference Shook, Hardy & Bacon Pharmaceutical and Medical Device Practice Chair Madeleine McDonough recently joined a panel of animal health industry executives and Bernadette Dunham, director of the U.S. Food and Drug Administration's Center for Veterinary Medicine (CVM), during a session at the Food and Drug Law Institute's 2015 Annual Conference in Washington, D.C.
-Their discussion focused on CVM's DIETARY SUPPLEMENT & COSMETICS LEGAL BULLETIN ISSUE 38 | MAY 7, 2015 Proposed Changes to California's Prop.
-65 Could Expand Warning Label Requirements current initiatives and priorities, including antimicrobial resistance, genetically engineered animals and food safety, among other topics. involved in food and drug law.
+Their discussion focused on CVM's DIETARY SUPPLEMENT & COSMETICS LEGAL BULLETIN ISSUE 38 | MAY 7, 2015 Shook offers expert, efficient and innovative representation to clients targeted by plaintiffs' lawyers and regulators.
+We know that the successful resolution of health, wellness and personal care product-related matters requires a comprehensive strategy developed in partnership with our clients.
+For additional information about Shook's capabilities, please contact